flyryan/Deep-Security-Usage-Analyzer/readme.md

 ### 6. Reporting and Visualization

 - **Metric Generation:**
   - Key statistics are compiled, such as total number of instances per environment, module usage counts, and percentages.
+(See [Metric Calculation Logic](#metric-calculation-logic))

 - **Visualization:**
   - Graphs and charts are created to visually represent module usage across environments.
   - **Tools Used:**